woodser/monero-ts/README.md

 This project provides a modern JavaScript API for a Monero wallet and daemon.

+Main Features

+- Clear object-oriented models to formalize Monero types and their relationship to each other
+- Powerful API to query transactions, transfers, and vouts by their attributes
+- Extensive test suite (110+ passing tests)
+- Fetch and process binary data from the daemon in native JavaScript using client-side crypto

 The API currently relies on running instances of [Monero Wallet RPC](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [Monero Daemon RPC](https://getmonero.org/resources/developer-guides/daemon-rpc.html).

+## Wallet Sample Code

 See the [tests](tests) for the most complete examples of using this library.

-## Wallet Sample Code

 ```js
 // create a wallet that uses a monero-wallet-rpc endpoint